Lambesc: Middle Ages

 In the Middle Ages, in the valley of the Concernade, the small town of Lambesc was built on a rocky headland, now 'Church Square'.
 Previously the local 'castrum', or fort, sat on this promontory.

-Local toponymy suggests the "neighborhood villains" lived there, which was the poorest part of the Lambesc castrum.
+Local toponymy suggests the "neighbourhood villains" lived there, which was the poorest part of the Lambesc castrum.
 It was on this hill (the church square, Place Jean Jaurès, place du Castel).
 Towards the end of 15C and early 16C, as the first suburbs were created outside the old city walls, inns and other taverns developed.

 East of Lambesc, in the district of Saint-Peyre, remains Podium Amboliacense, the ruins of a medieval chapel.
 The chapel of St. Peter was built on the ruins of the temple of Mercury in 810, by Eldrad son of Ardrad, the first Lord Lambesc.
 San-Peyre was sacked by Ramon Berenguer IV in 1222.

 In the 12th century, the Abbey of Saint-André of Villeneuve-les-Avignon owned the church of St. John in the valley Valbonette, which enabled it to raise revenues.
 This church-priory was sold to the Abbey Silvacane at the end of the twelfth century.

 In 1358, the lords of Lambesc Philippe and Pierre d'Alamanon, followed by the lords of La Roque-d'Anthéron, plundered the Silvacane Abbey.

 The castle that remains today is a 9th-century tower, inside the Church of Our Lady of the Assumption (1700–1741).
 This church succeeded Notre-Dame-de-la-Rose (13th-century).
 The nave of Our Lady of Hope of the Cathedral of Saint-Sauveur in Aix-en-Provence was the work of Jean Vallon, author, with his brother Lawrence.

 Barony and the Principality as Louis XIV, the city became famous playing a political role in the history of Provence, which earned him the nickname" Versailles Aix."

 Until the 18th century many nobles, from noble families of Provence, ruled Lambesc.